learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Fixed a bug on the phase zero management page when the grade cap tag was not set.
 - Fixed logging errors when sending emails.
 - Fixed errors that occurred when emailing users with particular symbols in their names.
+- Fixed a bug affecting ranks beyond the first choice in the class lottery.

 Development changes
 ===================